 I grew up in the Dallas area after spending my early years living on Yakota Air Force Base in Japan.
 I graduated from Ursuline Academy of Dallas and attended Texas A&M University where I met my husband Michael.
-Our family includes one son (John Michael), two daughters (Adrianna and Katerina), our sons-in-law (Nic and Jacob), our grandson (Taylor) our granddaughter (Remington), four dogs (Chloe, Reveille, Hosmer and Marley), and three cats (Wild Cat, Dallas and Witten).
+Our family includes one son (John Michael), two daughters (Adrianna and Katerina), our sons-in-law (Nic and Jacob), our grandson (Taylor) our granddaughter (Remington), three dogs (Chloe, Hosmer and Marley), and two cats (Dallas and Witten).

 Teaching is a second career for me and was fostered by the desire to better understand the educational needs of one of our children who has special needs.
 I earned my Masters of Arts in Teaching (MAT) degree from Texas Women’s University with a concentration in English as a Second Language (ESL) curriculum.
 My education also includes a Bachelor of Science degree from TWU with a focus in Special Education and behavior management.

-I have been part of the Hebron Valley Elementary family since 2006 when I joined the campus to teach fourth grade for the spring semester.
-Then next school year I joined the third grade team where I taught until moving to Kindergarten in Fall 2013.
-I have been honored as HVE’s Teacher of the Year and have also been privileged to receive a lifetime membership from the Parent Teacher Association here at Hebron Valley Elementary.
+I previously taught at Hebron Valley Elementary beginning in 2006 when I joined the campus to teach fourth grade for the spring semester.
+Then next school year I joined the third-grade team where I taught until moving to Kindergarten in Fall 2013.
+I was honored as HVE’s Teacher of the Year and have also been privileged to receive a lifetime membership from the Parent Teacher Association.

 My approach to teaching is fairly simple: